-Rare curios, vintage housewares, and framed Victorian paintings, and thousands of other dazzling items in a jumble, are inside the door of Sloan’s Antiques on Buffalo’s East Side.
+Rare curios, vintage housewares, and framed Victorian paintings, and thousands of other dazzling items in a jumble, are inside the door of Sloan’s Antiques in East Buffalo.
 The hand-painted sign to the right of the bunker of a door says it all: “Props Art Furniture.”

 Chances are that, while browsing, you’ll be in the company of members of the Sloan family, film professionals on the hunt for props, and cultural tourists from far and wide.